-We illustrate the effect of data normalization by using a metagenomic dataset that tracked the microbial community in the guts of gnotobiotic mice [11].
-The longitudinal study analyzed the gut composition of n=6 mice whose diet was shifted from a low-fat, plant-polysaccharide-rich (LF/PP) diet for four weeks to a high-fat/high-sugar Western diet.
-Another n=6 mice were kept on the same diet for the same time periods.
+We illustrate the effect of data normalization by using a metagenomic dataset that tracked the microbial community in the guts of gnotobiotic mice [14].
+The effect of log-transformation and normalization on metagenomic counts using mouse diet dataset can be seem in Figure 2.
+The longitudinal study analyzed the gut composition of n = 6 mice whose diet was shifted from a low-fat, plant-polysaccharide-rich (LF/PP) diet for four weeks to a high-fat/high-sugar Western diet.
+Another n = 6 mice were kept on the same diet for the same time periods.
 In all, the dataset comprises 54 "western" and 85 "normal" diet samplesfrom 12 mice.

-We plot a heatmap in Figure 2A the tradionally normalized (ratio normalization) counts for
+We plot a heatmap in Figure 2A the tradionally normalized (ratio normalization) counts for this dataset.

-In this case, and representative of many metagenomics datasets, most counts were near zero, and the overall normalized count disitribution is heavy-tailed.
+In this case, and representative of many metagenomics datasets, most counts were near zero, and the overall normalized count disitrbution is heavy-tailed.
 Cluster analysis was unable to correctly identify the difference in microbial communities of the two mouse diets.

-This is consistent with the observation that the usual normalization procedure introduce spurious correlation between features resulting from dividing the numerator (count, c{ij}), for a specific taxa) by a denominator derived in part by the numerator, ie. $y{ij} = c{ij}/N_j$ where $N_j = \sum_i c{ij}$ [7].
+This is consistent with the observation that the usual normalization procedure introduce spurious correlation between features resulting from dividing the numerator (count, c{ij}), for a specific taxa) by a denominator derived in part by the numerator, i.e. $y{ij} = c{ij}/N_j$ where $N_j = \sum_i c{ij}$ [9].
 We observed that the majority of pairwise correlations between OTUs for this dataset when data was normalized in the usual way are non-zero and negative (Figure 2B).

 2C and 2D show the improvement of our normalization method described in our paper.
-We used euclidean distance and hierarchical clustering, the default parameters on R's heatmap.
+We used euclidean distance and hiearachical clustering, the default parameters on R's heatmap.
 The diets are separated and the correlations are now centered around zero.

-We addressed these two issues by applying a log transform as a variance-controlling data transformation that explicitly models the mulitplicative effect of PCR amplification on count data, and by using a novel normalization technique (termed cumulative sum scaling) to control for biases in OTU PCR amplification (Materials and Methods).
+We addressed these two issues by applying a log transform as a variance-controlling data transformation that explicitly models the multiplicative effect of PCR amplification on count data, and by using a novel normalization technique (termed cumulative sum scaling) to control for biases in OTU PCR amplification (Materials and Methods).
 We plot transformed and normalized data in Figure 2C.
 In this case cluster analysis is able to distinguish diet.
 More importantly, the distribution of pairwise correlations are centered around zero, indicating that this transformation is able to control spurious correlations.